 Schools are Implementing Technologies that Benefit All Students, Increasing Retention & Graduation Rates

 Student retention is always a top concern for universities.
-Today, only 41% of full-time students earn their bachelor’s degrees within the standard four-year period, forcing institutions to reevaluate their offerings to ensure their students stay with them through graduation.
+In 2020, only 41% of full-time students earned their bachelor’s degrees within the standard four-year period, forcing institutions to reevaluate their offerings to ensure their students stay with them through graduation.
 These numbers have only continued to change with COVID-19’s impact.

 Currently, many universities enlist technologies only after students with varying learning abilities request them to comply with the law.
 Research has shown that these technologies, particularly captions on live and on-demand videos, benefit the entire student body.